tkareine/jekyll-minibundle/README.md

 the content file where you want the markup tag for the bundle file to appear.
 The outcome will be a markup tag containing the path to the bundle file, and the generated site will have the bundle file in that path.
-The MD5 digest of the file will be included in the filename.
+The path will contain a fingerprint.

 Place `minibundle` block with configuration into your content file where you want the generated markup to appear.
 For example, to bundle